septentrio-gnss/mowi/README.md

 The easiest way of communicating with mowi is through its USB interface.
 This example shows how to do so step by step while illustrating and explaining some basic functionality of the mosaic and ESP modules.

 Connect mowi to your PC using a USB micro-B cable.
 Once attached, you should be able to see three new USB devices in your system.
-In the Linux terminal, run `lsusb` command to check it out.
-You should see something similar to the following image, where the unblurred devices correspond respectively to i) ESP's UART bridge, ii) mosaic, and iii) mowi's USB HUB:
+If you are using Linux, their drivers are installed automatically.
+On a Windows machine, you have to install one of the drivers manually.
+Download and install [CP210x Universal Windows Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) from the ESP's UART bridge manufacturer website.
+After doing so, you can check these new USB devices in Windows Device Manager.
+On Linux, open a terminal and run `lsusb` command.
+You should see something similar to the following image, where the unblurred devices correspond respectively to i) ESP's UART bridge, ii) mosaic module, and iii) mowi's USB HUB:

 <p align="center">
  <img src="readmeSource/basic_connection_lsusb.png" width="100%">